Swag3009/TechQuest/Javascript/Notes.md

 # Basics
 ## Hoisting
-Hoisting is a Javascript mechanism where variables and function declarations are moved to the top of their scope befoer code execution.
+Hoisting is a Javascript mechanism where variables and function declarations are moved to the top of their scope before code execution.

 ## Let and Const
 **let :**